-Multi-Systemic Therapy (MST) is an intensive family and community-based treatment program addressing the multiple determinants of serious anti-social behaviors in juvenile offenders.
+Multi-Systemic Therapy (MST) is an intensive family and community-based treatment program addressing the multiple determinants of problem behaviors in adolescents.

 The approach views individuals as being nested within a complex network of interconnected systems that encompass individual, family and extra-familial factors such as peer groups, schools, the community, and the courts and other service systems.
-MST focuses on addressing all environmental systems that impact chronic and violent juvenile offenders and strives to promote behavior change in the youth’s natural environment – their home and family, school and teachers, neighborhood and friends.
+MST focuses on addressing all environmental systems that impact youth and strives to promote behavior change in the young person's natural environment – their home and family, school and teachers, neighborhood and friends.

-MST works with youth ages 12 through 17 who have a history of arrests and/ or other externalizing behaviors.
+MST works with youth ages 12 through 17 (exceptions can be requested for 10 - 11 years old) who have a history of arrests and/ or other externalizing behaviors.
 The major goal of MST is to empower parents by equipping them with the skills and resources needed to independently address the difficulties that arise in raising teenagers.